ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

 1. __Allocating a tensor__

     Tensor allocation can be done with alloc</(runtime_type), alignment/>(). runtime_type is tensor runtime type defined in compile time.
 In the above example, we used compile time block ${} to express runtime tensor type. alignment means memory alignment of the tensor.
-For amd64 architectures, it is best to align it on 64bit boundary, because most of its vector instructions requires value to be aligned in 64bit boundary
+For amd64 architectures, it is best to align it on 64-bit boundary, because most of its vector instructions requires value to be aligned in 64-bit boundary.

         alloc</runtime tensor type, alignment/>() -> returns runtime tensor